Things to do in Philippines

 Subic Bay is around 100 kilometres/62 miles northwest of Manila.
 It was formerly the site of a major United States Navy facility.
 Today, it is an economic, commercial and tourist destination booming with international-class restaurants and duty-free shopping.
 The coastal area is surrounded by mountains with lush impenetrable jungles, ideal for trekking as well as having many beach resorts and hotels.
 Scuba diving in Subic Bay revolves around the many wrecks from the Second World War.
 There are wreck dives to suit every level of diver from experienced to novice.
 Possibly the best zoo in the Philippines is the Zoobic Safari which simulates the natural habitat of animals so that feel safe and at home.
 There are feeding sessions with crocodiles, tigers and other animals.

 Chocolate Hills, Bohol

-The Chocolate Hills are in Bohol Province and area geological formation with over 1250 hills spread out over 50 square kilometres/20 square miles.
+The Chocolate Hills are in Bohol Province and area of geological formation with over 1250 hills spread out over 50 square kilometres/20 square miles.
 They are covered in green grass that turns brown (like chocolate) during the dry season, hence the name.
 This transforms the area into endless rows of "chocolate kisses”.
 These mounds are generally conical and almost all of the same symmetrical in shape.
-Many people who first see pictures of this landscape can hardly believe that these hills are not a man-made artifact.
+Many people who first see pictures of this landscape can hardly believe that these hills are not man-made artifact.
 Legend has it that the hills came into existence when two giants threw stones and sand at each other in a fight that lasted for days.
-However, up to this day, geologists have not reached consensus on how they were formed.
+However, up to this day, geologists have not reached a consensus on how they were formed.